czort23/sem-assessment/use-cases/use-case-5.md

 ### Preconditions

 Database connection is active.
-Database included population data for all countries.
+Database included population data for all countries as well as their continents.
 The user provides a valid integer input for N.

 ### Success End Condition